 The Linux tar command is the swiss army knife of the Linux admin when it comes to archiving or distributing files.
-Gnu Tar archives can contain multiple files and directories, file permissions can be preserved and it supports multiple compression formats.
-The name tar stands for “Tape Archiver”, the format is an official POSIX standard.
+Gnu Tar archives can contain multiple files and directories.
+File permissions can be preserved and support multiple compression formats.
+The name tar stands for “Tape Archiver,” and the format is an official POSIX standard.

 Tar file formats

 No compression.
 Uncompressed files have the file ending .tar.

 Gzip Compression The Gzip format is the most widely used compression format for tar.
 It is fast for creating and extracting files.
 Files with gzip compression normally have the file ending .tar.gz or .tgz.
 Below, you will find some examples of creating and extracting a tar.gz file.

 Bzip2 Compression The Bzip2 format offers better compression than the Gzip format.
 Creating files is slower.
 The file ending is usually .tar.bz2.

 Lzip (LZMA) Compression The Lzip compression combines the speed of Gzip with a compression level that is similar to Bzip2 (or even better).
 Independently of these good attributes, this format is not widely used.

 Loop Compression This compress option is probably the fastest compression format for tar.
 It has a compression level similar to gzip and is not widely used.